 About The Peartree Collection

-The Peartree Collection is a gallery established in 2015 specialising in arts and crafts and art nouveau silver and jewellery.
+The Peartree Collection is a gallery established in 2015 by Anthony Bernbaum specialising in arts and crafts and art nouveau silver and jewellery.
 The Gallery is a member of both the British Antique Dealers Association (BADA) and LAPADA.
 The philosophy of the Gallery is to sell items across all price ranges including rare and special pieces by leading silversmiths, jewellers, architects and designers active during the period 1890 to 1914.

 The Gallery’s focus is on works that are representative of the radical design and social movements at the end of the 19th century that influenced so much of the twentieth century.
 The Collection features pieces by Archibald Knox, Charles Ashbee and the Guild of Handicraft, Omar Ramsden and Alwyn Carr, A E Jones, the Keswick School of Industrial Art, Kate Harris, Gilbert Marks and the Artificers Guild.